 What is hard zoning and soft zoning?

 In essence, soft zoning is like being X directory.
-No one will tell me your telephone number, but if I guess it or misdial, your phone will
+No one will tell me your telephone number, but if I guess it or misdial, your phone will ring anyway.
+The security of soft zoning is simply that you are not told things you do not need to know (though in fact any device is allowed to use an unzoned name server query if it wants to be nosey).

 By comparison, hard zoning is like having a full call bar set up on your phone so that even if I guess your phone number, your phone does not ring and I can't get through.
 Instead of relying on all citizens being good citizens it actually provides real, solid security.